-Each year the second weekend in May thousands of book lovers, readers, writers, publishers, academics, scholars, adults, and children converge on downtown Greensboro for the annual Greensboro Bound Literary Festival.
+Each year in May thousands of book lovers, readers, writers, publishers, academics, scholars, adults, and children converge on downtown Greensboro for the annual Greensboro Bound Literary Festival.
 We create a space for readers and writers to come together and share stories and experiences.
 We hope that by providing a platform for dialogue and discussion we can create a better understanding of and empathy for the human condition.
 The authors and topics presented at Greensboro Bound span a broad swath of interests and subject matter, including the LGBTQ experience, speculative fiction, immigrant narratives, social justice, memoir, and romance… just to name a few.
 Our author panels and discussions are complimented by puppet shows, a children’s opera, character parades, artists, and musical presentations.

 We’ve hosted the likes of: